 Keep the dishwasher door fingerprint-free by wiping the outside with warm, sudsy water.
-Or, use a homemade cleaning solution of 1/4 cup baking soda to 1 quart of water.
+Or use a homemade dishwasher cleaner.
+Mix 1/4 cup baking soda with 1 quart of water.
 Avoid harsh cleansers or too-tough scouring pads that might scratch the dishwasher's finish.
 When the door is clean, wipe it dry with a soft cloth.
 Wipe away tricky fingerprints and smudges with a little rubbing alcohol on a soft, dry cloth.

 Open the dishwasher door so you can get at its top and sides.
 Dip a small toothbrush in hot, soapy water, and scrub around the door.
 Make sure you dig into the grooves of the rubber seal and any other crevices, including the hinges.
 This step might require gentle scrubbing with abrasive cleanser if there is a lot of buildup.
 Wipe up the resulting grime with a household sponge dipped in hot soapy water.
 Wipe away any cleaning solution left behind with a clean, wet sponge.

 Before you start cleaning the tub, use a handful of paper towels to grab any debris from the base of the dishwasher.
 You'll find most of the debris around the drain.

 Once the debris is removed, you'll want to run a cycle to clean the dishwasher.
 (It should be run empty.)
 You can use one of several DIY dishwasher cleaners.
 Here's how to clean a dishwasher with vinegar: simply set a dishwasher-safe cup of plain white vinegar on the top rack.
 Then run a full cycle, choosing the hottest water possible to disinfect the unit while it's being cleaned.
 When the cycle is done, wipe out the inside of the dishwasher with paper towels or a clean, dry cloth.

-In place of vinegar, you can either put a packet of unsweetened lemonade mix in the soap cup.
+In place of vinegar, you can put a packet of unsweetened lemonade mix in the soap cup.
 Learn how to clean your dishwasher with baking soda, too, by sprinkling a cup of it on the bottom of the tub.
 For either method, run a complete cycle using the hottest water possible.
-Either option will help clean and freshen your dishwasher.
+Each will help clean and freshen your dishwasher.

-Your last step?
-Cleaning the accessories.
+Next, clean the dishwasher accessories and parts.
 Take out the racks and utensil holders.
 Wipe off any stuck-on food particles or other debris.
 Scrub the spray arm with a soft brush or toothbrush to remove clogs.